mdn/browser-compat-data/docs/bcd-collector.md

 The [mdn-bcd-collector](https://mdn-bcd-collector.gooborg.com/) helps to keep BCD up-to-date and as accurate as possible, by running predefined JavaScript code in browsers to determine what features are and are not supported.
 See also [About the mdn-bcd-collector](https://mdn-bcd-collector.gooborg.com/docs/about.md).

-The `update` script can update BCD according to results collected from the mdn-bcd-collector.
+The `update` script can update your local copy of BCD according to results collected from the mdn-bcd-collector.

 ## Prerequisites